 Maybe you can’t see your friends in person, but you can still see them through video.
 Facetime is a great way to connect up to 32 people.
 Not everyone, however, has an iPhone.
 Another app called Hangouts lets you video chat with up to 150 people at one time!
 That means you can invite all your friends or family and host a party.
 You can play games, toast your friendship or have a Happy Hour catch-up session once a week.

-Another app that is user-friendly is Zoom.
+Another user-friendly app is Zoom.
 Traditionally used for business, Zoom has a free plan that allows you to have up to 100 participants with no limit on how many meetings you can have.

 These apps allow you to get in the socialization you are missing because of the coronavirus and keep you in touch with your family that may not live close to you.
 The best part is you can’t get sick virtually!

 So now, you have no excuse; plan that party or family gathering!

 If you don’t already have an exercise routine, use your COVID-19 isolation to get started.
 Exercising does wonders for both your mind and body.
 Exercise can help you get in shape and maintain a healthy lifestyle.

-Exercise strengthens your cardiovascular health and it can help lower blood pressure.
-Exercise contributes to a healthy body and moves the cells in your immune system through the body faster.
+Exercise strengthens your cardiovascular health, and it can help lower blood pressure.
+The activity contributes to a healthy body and moves the cells in your immune system through the body faster.
 It also relieves stress.

 Another perk of physical activity is that it helps your mood.
 When you exercise, your body releases endorphins, and you feel good.

 Find Online Activities

-A mental health charity in the UK runs a Friday night lock-in on Instagram TV.
-The charity is leading a movement to reduce the number of suicides in the UK especially with men 45 and up who have the highest rate.
+In the UK, a mental health charity runs a Friday night lock-in on Instagram TV.
+The charity is leading a movement to reduce the number of suicides in the UK, especially with men 45 and up who have the highest rate.
 They have a Friday night lockdown party to get you through the Friday night blues.
 They feature star talent in Jukebox sessions, so check it out!
 You can follow them on Instagram @calmzone.